May 31st is International No Tobacco Day. Fight smoking positively

 0

-5. Do you smoke more frequently in the early hours of the morning after you wake up than during the rest of the day?
+5. Do you smoke more often in the first hours of the morning after you wake up than during the rest of the day?
 Yes 1

 6. Do you smoke if you are very sick or have to stay in bed all day?
 Yes 1